ISO 2039 Plastic Hardness Testing Services (Ball Indentation & Rockwell)

 Benefits

-- Provides standardised hardness values
+- Provides standardized hardness measurement

-- Supports material comparison and selection
+- Supports product design and material selection

-- Improves product durability and quality
+- Improves quality control and consistency

 Test Process